CybersecurityXLab/IOT-Commander/README.md

 * audioPlayer.py: module for playing recorded instructions for the home assistants.
 * lampControl.py: modules for controling TPLink lamp.
 Instructions included in comments
 * packets.py: code to parse packet captures for tcp/udp connections using scapy
+* portScanner.py: function to scan all ports in a provided list of IPs and output it to a single file

 ###### Depreciated Files: